-Yes, I can assure you that it is possible to cultivate the common fig or Ficus carica, in ground, to an altitude of 600 meters or more in the Northern Alps and to grow productive, tasty fruits !
+Yes, I can assure you that it is possible to cultivate the common fig or Ficus carica, in ground, to an altitude of 600 meters or more in the Northern Alps and to harvest tasty fruits !

 Which gardener did not dream one day, to harvest his own figs, filled with honey, melting in the mouth, magnificent, in his garden, so cold and snowy in winter, so far from the Mediterranean sea ?